a-reznikov/cursor-mastery-learning-journey./docs/phase-1-foundations/01-models-architecture.md

 This model showed the best result when creating a project structure with linked links between files.
 It works very well with a large context and produces an almost error-free result based on the context.

+**Prompt example**: Can you run multisteps (3 step) test answer?
+I want to check how it will be displayed on cursor dashboard.
+This can be very expensive in multistep mode, with each new step the context increases and the total number of tokens is not known (for example, the number of tokens reached 1M)

 ---

 #### Claude Opus 4.1 (Most Capable)